pallets/flask/docs/becomingbig.rst

 Flask is designed to be extended and modified in a couple of different
 ways:

--   Subclassing.
-The majority of functionality can be changed by creating a new subclass of the :class:`~flask.Flask` class and overriding some methods.

 -   Flask extensions.
 For a lot of reusable functionality you can create extensions.
+For extensions a number of hooks exist throughout Flask with signals and callback functions.

+-   Subclassing.
+The majority of functionality can be changed by creating a new subclass of the :class:`~flask.Flask` class and overriding methods provided for this exact purpose.

 -   Forking.
 If nothing else works out you can just take the Flask codebase at a given point and copy/paste it into your application